arshad-aptech/aptech/README.md

 # aptech
-this my first repmy name is arshad
+this my first repo my name is arshad welcome to aptech